Cian-H/MTPy/docs/index.md

 ### Basic Usage

-To use the most basic functions of MTPy the user can simply import the `mtpy.MeltpoolTomography` class and initialise it.
+To use the most basic functions of MTPy the user can simply import the [`MeltpoolTomography`][mtpy.MeltpoolTomography] class and initialise it.
 Once initialised, this object can read the layer data from a given directory and create an interactive html scatterplot using the `read_layers` and `scatter2d` methods respectively.